FNNDSC/CHRIS_docs/README.md

 This page presents a quick overview to ChRIS, followed by some links to more resources, papers, and talks.

 ## Overview
-ChRIS (**Ch**RIS **R**esearch **I**ntegration **S**ervice) is a novel and opensource software platform designed to manage and coordinate computation and data on a multitude of computing environments, from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.
+ChRIS (**Ch**RIS **R**esearch **I**ntegration **S**ervice) is a novel and opensource distributed software platform designed to manage and coordinate computation and data on a multitude of computing environments, from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.

 ChRIS is designed to manage the execution and data needs of a specific class of computational applications often used in research settings. **These are applications that require no user interaction once started** and typically initialize from a setup-data-state, have runtime specifications typically passed in command line arguments, and collect all output in files.